 HER-A 261 Introduction to Computer Imagery I (3 cr.)
 An introductory course providing hands-on learning experiences in using the Macintosh computer and Adobe Photoshop, a pixel-based paint and image-editing software package, to create, scan, and manipulate images.
 A studio elective open to all Herron degreeseeking students with little or no computer experience who have completed the foundation year.

 HER-C 204 Beginning Ceramics, Hand Building (3 cr.)
 Open to Herron majors and non-majors.
 Beginning studio introduction to handbuilding, glazing, and firing of clay as an expressive studio medium applicable to contemporary and sculptural concepts.

 HER-C 205 Intermediate Hand Building (3 cr.)
-P: C204 Designed for non-ceramics or non-art majors who wish to further pursue hand building.
-Emphasis is on developing skill through exploration of more forming and firing techniques and conceptual development.
+P: C204 Designed for non-art majors who wish to continue developing ceramic hand building skills through an exploration of more complex forms expressing individualized ideas, and investigative advanced forming and firing techniques.

-HER-C 206 Beginning Ceramics, Wheel Throwing
+HER-C 206 Beginning Ceramics, Wheel Throwing (3 cr.)

-(3 cr.)
 Open to Herron majors and non-majors.
 Focus on wheel throwing as an expressive tool within an overall ceramic experience.
 Clay vessels will be utilized to develop an understanding of glazing and firing techniques.
 Traditional forms will be used to expand sensitivity to material, history, and wheel throwing techniques.

 HER-C 208 Intermediate Wheel Throwing (3 cr.)
-P:

-C206.
+P: C206.
 Designed for ceramics or non-art majors who wish to further pursue wheel throwing.
 Emphasis is on developing skill through an exploration of more complex forms and investigative advanced embellishment and firing techniques.